 Are you responding as an individual or on behalf of an organisation? an individual Which of the following best describes you?
 (If you are a professional or academic, but not in a subject relevant to the consultation, please choose "Member of the public".)
-Member of the public Please select the category which best describes your organisation No Response Please choose one of the following; if you choose the first option, please provide your name or the name of your organisation as you wish it to be published.
+Academic with expertise in a relevant subject Please select the category which best describes your organisation No Response Please choose one of the following; if you choose the first option, please provide your name or the name of your organisation as you wish it to be published.
 I am content for this response to be attributed to me or my organisation Please insert your name or the name of your organisation.
 If you choose the first option above, this should be the name as you wish it to be published.
 If you choose the second or third option, a name is still required, but it will not be published.
-Alan Smeaton Please provide details of a way in which we can contact you if there are queries regarding your response.
+Dr Gordon Miller Please provide details of a way in which we can contact you if there are queries regarding your response.
 Email is preferred but you can also provide a postal address or phone number.
 We will not publish these details.